maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 - The signature of <a href="/assets/pdf/LD-categories.hom" download="LD-categories.hom">linearly distributive categories</a>.
 - The signature of <a href="/assets/pdf/LD-Frobenius_algebras.hom" download="LD-Frobenius_algebras.hom">LD-Frobenius algebras</a>.

-To display the files, import the downloaded files into the beta version of [<ins>homotopy.io</ins>](https://beta.homotopy.io).
+To display them, import the downloaded files into the beta version of [<ins>homotopy.io</ins>](https://beta.homotopy.io).
 Homotopy.io is a web-based proof assistant for finitely-presented globular n-categories.

 This is a list of .STL files created with homotopy.io relevant for my master's thesis.
 The surfaces are monochromatic: